-A dynamic microphone works in the opposite manner of a loudspeaker.
+A dynamic microphone works oppositely as a loudspeaker.
 If we were to wire a loudspeaker in reverse, the diaphragm would essentially be a microphone diaphragm!
-Although, since loudspeaker diaphragms are typically thicker, wider, and heavier than professional mic diaphragms, they wouldn’t be nearly as sensitive.
+Although, since loudspeaker diaphragms are typically thicker, wider, and heavier than professional mic diaphragms, they wouldn't be nearly as sensitive.
 This would result in a muffled sound.

-To learn how to wire a speaker so that it becomes a microphone, check out my article How To Turn A Loudspeaker Into A Microphone In 2 Easy Steps.
+To learn how to wire a speaker to become a microphone, check out my article How To Turn A Loudspeaker Into A Microphone In 2 Easy Steps.

 The Thoracic Diaphragm

 The thoracic diaphragm is a thin sheet of skeletal muscle in humans and other mammals.

 In the case of this biological diaphragm, it's the diaphragm muscle itself that contracts and expands.
 The thoracic diaphragm plays a paramount role in respiration.
 As the diaphragm muscle contracts, it helps draw air into the lungs.
 As the diaphragm relaxes, it pushes air out of the lungs.